Walter Stucki: L'affaire Pétain – A historic transit journey through Switzerland in 1945, orchestrated by Walter Stucki

-Philipp Pétain's journey from Sigmaringen to the Swiss border in 1945:
+Philippe Pétain's journey from Sigmaringen to the Swiss border in 1945:

-21 April: On Adolf Hitler's orders, the SS and the Gestapo begin evacuating Philippe Pétain from Schloss Sigmaringen towards Wangen im Allgäu.
+21 April: On Adolf Hitler's orders, the SS and the Gestapo begin evacuating Philippe Pétain and his entourage from Schloss Sigmaringen towards Wangen im Allgäu.

 22 April: The Allies advance.
-Pétain is to be taken back towards Bregenz.
-Pétain refuses.
-Onward journey towards the Swiss border is being considered.
+Pétain is to be taken back towards Bregenz, but he refuses.
+An onward journey towards the Swiss border is considered.
 The Germans contact the Swiss Legation at Schloss Höhenried.

-23 April: Walter Stucki takes over.
-Entry permit for Switzerland granted.
-Overnight stay of Pétain and his entourage 10 kilometers from the Swiss border, as the border is closed at night.
+23 April: Walter Stucki takes charge.
+An entry permit for Switzerland is granted.
+Pétain and his entourage spend the night 10 kilometers from the Swiss border, as the border is closed overnight.

-24 April at 08:40 am: Pétain's convoy arrives at the Swiss border crossing St. Margrethen.
-Just before the border: Improvised official farewell ceremony for Pétain by Minister Cécil von Renthe-Fink on Austrian-German soil.
-At 10:00 am: Customs formalities completed.
+24 April, 08:40 a.m.: Pétain's convoy arrives at the Swiss border crossing at St. Margrethen.
+Minutes earlier, just meters from the border, an improvised official farewell ceremony for Pétain is conducted by Minister Cécil von Renthe-Fink on Austrian-German soil.

+24 April, 10:00 a.m.: Customs formalities are completed.
 Pétain crosses the border.

 On 7 September 1944, Walter Stucki returned from France to Bern and became the head of the Office of Foreign Affairs in the Federal Political Department (FPD).
 But already in 1945, in the last weeks of World War II, his time as Envoy of the Swiss Confederation in Paris and Vichy caught up with him, as the Federal Council once again needed his services in this context.
 Walter Stucki and Maréchal Philippe Pétain were to meet one last time – this time in Switzerland.

-At 10:00 am on 24 April 1945, on his 89th birthday, the Maréchal's convoy of four vehicles crossed the Swiss border at St. Margrethen, coming from Sigmaringen, where he was evacuated by the Germans against his will to the Schloss Sigmaringen in September 1944, following the liberation of France.
+At 10:00 a.m. on 24 April 1945, on his 89th birthday, the Maréchal's convoy of four vehicles crossed the Swiss border at St. Margrethen, coming from Sigmaringen, where he was evacuated by the Germans against his will to the Schloss Sigmaringen in September 1944, following the liberation of France.
 Due to the Allied advance, a further evacuation of Philippe Pétain had become necessary, as the Germans did not want the Maréchal to fall into their hands.
 Due to the rapidly changing war and security situation, forward-looking planning was no longer possible.
 Decisions had to be made minute by minute.